 After our tube adventure, we spent another night in The Herlong Mansion.
 The next day we slept a little longer and started our day with a delicious mimosa breakfast.
 Then we left for Savannah.

 Before leaving Florida we paid a visit to a super cool retro diner in Jacksonville where we enjoyed a delicious Key Lime milkshake.
+If you want to stay a bit longer in Jacksonville be sure to check out Jacksonville beach which is one of Florida’s best beaches for surfing.

 Read more about Ginnie Springs